lbewlay/digital_resilience-assessment/README.md

 Live Demo: https://lbewlay.github.io/digital_resilience-assessment/

 ✨ Features
-20-Question Assessment: A comprehensive questionnaire organized into 7 key cybersecurity categories.
+- 20-Question Assessment: A comprehensive questionnaire organized into 7 key cybersecurity categories.

-Expert Explainers: Each question includes a non-technical explanation to help users understand its importance.
+- Expert Explainers: Each question includes a non-technical explanation to help users understand its importance.

-Weighted Scoring System: Implements a weighted scoring algorithm to accurately calculate a resilience score based on category importance.
+- Weighted Scoring System: Implements a weighted scoring algorithm to accurately calculate a resilience score based on category importance.

-3-Layer Classification: Classifies the organization's posture into Heart (Survival), Safety (Stability), or Resilience (Automation) layers.
+- 3-Layer Classification: Classifies the organization's posture into Heart (Survival), Safety (Stability), or Resilience (Automation) layers.

-Contextual Risk Adjustment: Automatically elevates risk levels for organizations operating in high-risk contexts.
+- Contextual Risk Adjustment: Automatically elevates risk levels for organizations operating in high-risk contexts.

-Personalized Recommendations: Generates immediate, short-term, and long-term action items based on assessment results.
+- Personalized Recommendations: Generates immediate, short-term, and long-term action items based on assessment results.

-Progress Persistence: Automatically saves progress to the browser's local storage, allowing users to "Save & Continue Later".
+- Progress Persistence: Automatically saves progress to the browser's local storage, allowing users to "Save & Continue Later".

-PDF Export: Users can export their complete results, including scores and recommendations, to a professionally formatted PDF report.
+- PDF Export: Users can export their complete results, including scores and recommendations, to a professionally formatted PDF report.

-Fully Responsive: A clean and modern UI that works seamlessly on desktop, tablet, and mobile devices.

 🚀 How to Use
 There are two ways to run this application: